mtszkw/kubeflow-deploy/aws/README.md

 kubectl get service istio-ingressgateway -n istio-system
 ```

-If service type is set to NodePort, edit its specification and replace NodePort with LoadBalancer.
+If service type is set to NodePort, edit its specification and replace NodePort with LoadBalancer if you want to access it from the outside of cluster (any web browser).
 After saving changes, istio-ingressgateway should have an external IP to be used to access it from the outside.
 Finally, use port-forwarding to expose Kubeflow Dashboard.
 Once again you'll need to wait a minute before you can access it.

 ```bash
 kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80